rawt4k/TwitchBot/README.md

     client.action('Ventispurr', 'This is what the bot will say when the command is run');
 ```
 Just copy this code and keep changing the client action and the command trigger for every command :D

+For any other questions you can join my [Discord](ventispurr.cool/discord) For help from me !